-1. Wearing safety googles and gloves, prepare the lye solution by adding the sodium hydroxide inside the water, and never the opposite, in a heat safe Pyrex or stainless steel or heavy duty plastic bowl.
+1. Whilst wearing safety googles and gloves, prepare the lye solution.
+Add the sodium hydroxide to the water in a heat safe Pyrex, or stainless steel or heavy duty plastic bowl.
+Never do the opposite!

-2. I will transfer the coconut oil in a bigger beaker which I can use to make the soap in later.
+2. Transfer the coconut oil in a bigger beaker to make the soap in later.
 You need to make sure this beaker is also heat safe.

-3. We need to allow the lye solution to cool down, so in the meantime I will melt the coconut oil.
+3. Allow the lye solution to cool down, so in the meantime melt the coconut oil.

 4. Now let's take the temperature, when the lye solution is at about 110F/43C, we can slowly pour it onto the coconut oil and start blending with a stick blender.

-6. Once we've achieved trace - the soap leaves a trail when dripped over the mixture, it's ready to pour.
+6. Once we've achieved trace (when the soap leaves a trail when dripped over the mixture), it's ready to pour.
 We then pour the soap into the mould, let it rest and unmould it after 24 hours.

-7. After about a month, your soap will be ready to be used.
+7. After about a month, your soap will be ready to use.
 You can use this soap to replace your current hand soap or as completely plastic free body wash!